Skip to the main content.

 A good payroll to revenue ratio ranges between 10-40%, depending on your industry.
 In industries like retail and hospitality, payroll tends to be higher due to labor-intensive operations.
 Conversely, sectors like technology and manufacturing have lower payroll ratios because of the emphasis on automation and specialized skills.

-It's important to benchmark against industry standards and adjust based on the specific needs and scale of your business.
-The goal is to make sure that labor costs do not affect profitability while maintaining operational efficiency.
+It's important to know the industry standards and adjust when needed.
+The goal is to make sure that labor costs do not affect profits.

 What is the payroll to staff ratio?